couchbaselabs/ToDoLite-Android/tutorial.md

 The topics below are the fundamental aspects of Couchbase Mobile.
 If you understand all of them and their purposes, you’ll be in a very good spot after reading this tutorial.

-- Document: the primary entity stored in a database
+- Document: the primary entity stored in a database.
-- Revision: with every change to a document, we get a new revision
+- Revision: with every change to a document, we get a new revision.
-- View: persistent index of documents in a database, which you then query to find data
+- View: persistent index of documents in a database, which you then query to find data.
-- Query: the action of looking up results from a view’s index
+- Query: the action of looking up results from a view’s index.
-- Attachment: stores data associated with a document, but are not part of the document’s JSON object
+- Attachment: stores data associated with a document, but are not part of the document’s JSON object.

 Throughout this tutorial, we will refer to the logs in LogCat to check that things are working as expected.
 You can filter logs on the `ToDoLite` Tag name and `com.couchbase.todolite` package name.
 Create a new Filter Configuration.